ZhaoJackson/Text-Reference-AIChatbot/README.md

 ```

 ## Methodology
-1. Data Preprocessing:
+1. **Data Preprocessing**:
-- The chatbot and human response data are preprocessed using data.py to ensure alignment in format for accurate comparisons.
+- The `data.py` script standardizes chatbot and human response data formats to facilitate accurate metric comparisons.

-2. Evaluation Metrics:
+2. **Evaluation Metrics**:
 - Precision (ROUGE, METEOR): Measures textual similarity between chatbot responses and human references.
 - Ethical Alignment: Assesses the ethical language and appropriateness of chatbot responses in sensitive contexts.
 - Inclusivity Score: Evaluates language for inclusivity, especially relating to LGBTQ+ identity and related nuances.
 - Sentiment Distribution: Analyzes response tone to ensure it is appropriate for mental health support.
 - Complexity Score: Provides insights into the linguistic sophistication and readability of responses, ensuring clarity without compromising sensitivity.

-3. Execution Flow:
+3. **Execution Flow**:
-- The main.py script orchestrates data processing, metric evaluation using evaluation_algo.py, and result aggregation in evaluation_scores.csv for comparative analysis.
+- The `main.py` script orchestrates data processing, metric evaluation using evaluation_algo.py, and result aggregation in `evaluation_scores.csv` for comparative analysis.

 ## Results Summary
 ### Key Findings

-The evaluation scores reveal the following trends across chatbots (ChatGPT-4.0, Claude, JackAI):
+Evaluating multiple chatbots (e.g., ChatGPT-4, Claude, JackAI) revealed the following:
-- Precision (ROUGE and METEOR Scores): Chatbots show moderate alignment, with ROUGE scores averaging between 0.31 and 0.34 and METEOR scores around 0.27-0.36.
-This indicates that while chatbot responses are similar to reference texts, there is room for improved textual alignment.
+1. **Precision**: ROUGE and METEOR scores averaged between 0.31–0.34 and 0.27–0.36, respectively, indicating moderate alignment with reference texts.

-- Ethical Alignment: Ethical scores are relatively low (average of 0.10 to 0.14), highlighting the need for greater adherence to ethical standards in responses related to suicidality.
+2. **Ethical Alignment**: Ethical scores averaged 0.10–0.14, signaling a need for enhanced adherence to mental health ethics in AI responses.

-- Inclusivity: Inclusivity scores are uniformly low, suggesting a gap in language adaptation specifically for LGBTQ+ inclusivity.
-Further tuning of chatbots is essential for better inclusivity.
+3. **Inclusivity**: Low inclusivity scores highlighted significant room for improvement in language that is sensitive and supportive toward LGBTQ+ identities.

-- Sentiment Distribution and Complexity: The sentiment distribution remains steady across responses, but complexity scores vary slightly (49.99 to 52.14), suggesting slight differences in readability and linguistic sophistication across models.
+4. **Sentiment Distribution & Complexity**: Sentiment remained consistent, but complexity scores (49.99–52.14) suggested slight variability in readability, with some responses being either too simplistic or overly complex.

-The evaluation results suggest that while current AI models perform adequately, improvements are needed in ethical alignment and inclusivity to better serve LGBTQ+ individuals in sensitive mental health contexts.
+Overall, the results underscore the need for improvements in ethical language alignment and inclusivity to better support LGBTQ+ individuals in mental health contexts.

 ## Installation